openebs-archive/openebs-docs/docs/cstor.md

 **Add a new pool instance** : A new pool instance may need to be added for many different reasons.
 The steps for expanding a cStor pool to a new node can be found [here](/docs/next/ugcstor.html#expanding-cStor-pool-to-a-new-node).
 Few example scenarios where need of cStor pool expansion to new nodes are:

-- New node is being added to the Kubernetes cluster and the blockedvice in the new node need to be considered for persistent volume storage.
+- New node is being added to the Kubernetes cluster and the blockedvices in new node needs to be considered for persistent volume storage.
 - An existing pool instance is full in capacity and it cannot be expanded as either local disks or network disks are not available.
 Hence, a new pool instance may be needed for hosting the new volume replicas.
 - An existing pool instance is fully utilized in performance and it cannot be expanded either because CPU is saturated or more local disks are not available or more network disks or not available.
 A new pool instance may be added and move some of the existing volumes to the new pool instance to free up some disk IOs on this instance.

-**Expand a given pool instance :** cStor Pool support thin provisioning, which means that the volume replica that resides on a given cStor pool can be given much bigger size or quota than the physical storage capacity available in the pool.
-When the actual capacity becomes nearly full (80% or more for example), the pool instance is expanded by adding a set of blockdevice to it.
+**Expand a given pool instance :** cStor Pool supports thin provisioning, which means that the volume replica that resides on a given cStor pool can be given much bigger size or quota than the physical storage capacity available in the pool.
+When the actual capacity becomes nearly full (80% or more for example), the pool instance is expanded by adding a set of blockdevices to it.
 If the pool instance's disk RAID type is STRIPE, then the disks can be added in any multiples of disks (1 disk or more) at a time, but if the type is any of the RAIDZx, then the expansion is done by adding any multiples of RAIDZ groups (1 group or more).

 **Delete a pool instance** : When a Kubernetes node needs to be drained in a planned manner, then the volume replicas in the pool instance that resides on that node need to be drained by moving them to other pool instance(s).
 Once all the volume replicas are drained, the pool instance can be deleted.